 We performed a comparison between IBM Watson Explorer and Microsoft Power BI based on real PeerSpot user reviews.

-Find out in this report how the two Data Mining solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."We take natural language that was happening in our repositories and our application and then feed it to the Watson APIs.
-We receive JSON payloads as an API response to get cognitive feedback from the repository data."
+Find out in this report how the two Data Mining solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Ease of use is pretty good as is the standardization of not actually having to have my own natural learning algorithms, just to use the Watson APIs."

 "The ability to easily pull together lots of different pieces of information and drill down in a smarter way than has been possible with other analytics tools is key.
 Watson is all based on a set of AI and deep learning, machine-learning capabilities, and it is looking behind the scenes at some relationships that you likely would not have spotted on your own.
 It's pulling things together, categorizing some things, that are not something that you might have seen on your own."